-Montreal 2010: Novelist Madeleine Monette presented selections from her recent text America is Also a Québec Novel
+Montreal 2010: Madeleine Monette, selections from her recent text America is Also a Québec Novel

-Boston 2009: Scholar Carole Boyce Davies (Cornell University), “Caribbean Women and the Black Radical Intellectual Tradition”
+Boston 2009: Carole Boyce Davies, Cornell University, “Caribbean Women and the Black Radical Intellectual Tradition”

-Buffalo 2008: Poet NourbeSe Philip, selections from and commentary on her remarkable poem Zong!
-(Wesleyan U Press, 2008).
-(Jointly sponsored with the CAITY Caucus)
+Buffalo 2008: Marlene NourbeSe Philip, selections from and commentary on her remarkable poem Zong!
+(Wesleyan U Press, 2008)

-Baltimore 2007: Novelist Elizabeth Núñez, “The Women in Shakespeare‘s The Tempest: The Perspective of a Woman Novelist”
+Baltimore 2007: Elizabeth Núñez, “The Women in Shakespeare‘s The Tempest: The Perspective of a Woman Novelist”